 BARSTOW HEIGHTS COMMUNITY SERVICES DISTRICT

 Monday, September 25th, 2017

-The next regular meeting was scheduled for Monday, July 24th at 6:00 PM.
+There was no new business to address and no executive session requested.
+The next regular meeting was scheduled for Monday, October 23rd at 6:00 PM.
 The meeting adjourned at 6:44 PM.